erewok/simpleservantblog/README.md

 - ~~Fix syntax highlighting.~~
 - ~~Build CMS-stuff: easy post-entry~~
 - Build User-add, User-edit admin stuff
+- Make admin Get all posts.
+Not just published ones.
+- Fix date-inputter which formats and frustrates editing attempts.
 - ~~Make elm-admin bundle~~
 - ~~Make Posts FK to User table, not author, Or use author as one-to-one with User~~
 - ~~Write create-tables script and add to cabal for output~~